Incredible Semester in Singapore May 25, 2026

 National University of Singapore: Singapore - Direct Enrollment & Exchange

-Yes it was absolutely worthwile.
-I experience a lot of personal growth, made friends from all over the world, and had a blast learning more about Singapore.
-Singapore is also a great gateway to the rest of Southeast Asia.
+Yes it was absolutely worthwhile.
+I experienced a lot of personal growth, made friends from all over the world, and had a blast learning more about and exploring Singapore.
+Singapore is also in a great location to explore the rest of Southeast Asia.

 Personal Information